As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 Don’t forget – Connecticut has some of the best Halloween attractions around.

-So why not see the ghosts at the Lockwood-Matthews Mansion Museum in Norwalk?
+So why not see the ghosts at the Lockwood-Mathews Mansion Museum in Norwalk?

 Or you could take a lantern-lit walk through the graveyard at Mill Hill Historic Park.